andrevidela/Research-report/Thesis/index.md

 - `-t | --testPath TEST_PATH` The path to the root folder containing the test files.
 - `-o | --output FILE_OUTPUT` The location and name of the CSV file that will be written with our results.
 	- Alternatively `--stdout` can be given in order to print out the results on the standard output.
-- `-c count` The number of times each file has to be benchmarked.
+- `-c | --count` The number of times each file has to be benchmarked.
 This is to get multiple results and avoid lucky/unluck variations.
 - `--node` If the node backend should be used instead.
 If this flag is absent, the Chez backend will be used instead

 ### Idris-stats